Generalized pentagonal geometries -- II: Introduction

 A $\adfPENT(2,r,w)$ is essentially just the complement of a $(w,4^+)$-graph with $r + w + 1$ vertices, as explained in \cite{BallBambergDevillersStokes2013} for $w = k$ and in \cite{ForbesRutherford2022} for $w > k$.
 So we have nothing further to say about this case, and for the remainder of the paper we assume that $w \ge k \ge 3$.

 We identify six types of generalized pentagonal geometries, A, B, \dots, F, according to the following scheme. \begin{adfenumerate} \item[\adfbullet]{\bf Type A}~ The deficiency graph has girth at least 5 and is connected.
 One might consider these to be the nicest of the generalized pentagonal geometries.
-Although \cite{Forbes2020P} gives a construction for infinitely many $\adfPENT(3,r)$, only finitely many $\adfPENT(k,r,w)$ of type A are known for $w > k \ge 3$ or $w = k \ge 4$.
+Although \cite{Forbes2020P} gives a construction for infinitely many $\adfPENT(3,r)$, no corresponding simple construction is known for $\adfPENT(k,r,w)$ of type A with $w > k \ge 3$ or $w = k \ge 4$.
+Some small examples with $(k,w) \in \{(4,4), (4,13), (5,5)\}$ appear in \cite{Forbes2020P} and \cite{ForbesRutherford2022}.
 Deficiency graph girth at least 5 implies that for any distinct pair of points $x$ and $y$, $x^\mathrm{opp}$ and $y^\mathrm{opp}$ have no common block (Lemma~\ref{lem:pairwise disjoint opposite designs}).
 Moreover, we have a lower bound for $r$:

 where $e = 0$ is attained only when the number of points, $v = (k - 1)r + w + 1$, is equal to $w^2 + 1$, the Moore bound for $(w,5)$-graphs.
 There are $v r/k$ lines (Lemma~\ref{lem:v-b}), which are split between those that belong to opposite designs, ${v w (w - 1)}/(k(k - 1)),$ and those that do not, $e v/k$ (Lemma~\ref{lem:r >= w(w-1)/(k-1)}). \item[\adfbullet]{\bf Type B}~ The deficiency graph has girth at least 5 but is not connected.
 We distinguish these geometries from type A because our primary recursive construction, i.e.\ the method which involves filling in the groups of group divisible designs, Theorem~\ref{thm:GDD-basic}, does not preserve deficiency graph connectedness. \item[\adfbullet]{\bf Type C}~ The deficiency graph is connected and has girth 4, but the geometry does not contain an opposite design pair.
 This type does not exist when $w = k$, \cite{BallBambergDevillersStokes2013}.
 In contrast to types A and B, $x^\mathrm{opp}$ and $y^\mathrm{opp}$ can have common blocks for distinct points $x$ and $y$. \item[\adfbullet]{\bf Type D}~ As type C except that the deficiency graph is not connected.
 Again, opposite designs for distinct points can have common blocks, and this type does not exist when $w = k$.
 As with types A and B, the distinction is made between types C and D because the geometries created by Theorem~\ref{thm:GDD-basic} do not have connected deficiency graphs. \item[\adfbullet]{\bf Type E}~ Any $\adfPENT(k,r,w)$ other than type F that contains an opposite design pair.
 The deficiency graph has girth 4, is not connected, and has at least one component $K_{w,w}$. \item[\adfbullet]{\bf Type F}~ $\adfPENT(k, (w-1)/(k-1), w)$.
 This is the degenerate opposite design pair consisting of two point-wise disjoint Steiner systems $S(2,k,w)$.
 The deficiency graph is $K_{w,w}$. \end{adfenumerate}